linode/docs/docs/platform/migrate-to-linode/migrate-cpanel-to-linode/index.md

 ### Test Your New CPanel Deployment

-If you visit your Linode's IP address directly in your browser, the website served by your CPanel account will not appear.
+If you visit your Linode's IP address in your browser, the website served by your CPanel account will not appear.
 This is because the CPanel server expects your domain name to be passed in your web request, and you have not updated your DNS yet.

 The [Previewing Websites Without DNS](/docs/networking/dns/previewing-websites-without-dns/) guide describes a way to visit your domain prior to updating your DNS records.
 When you have updated your DNS, this workaround will no longer be necessary to view your site.

 ## Migrating DNS Records

 After completing the CPanel migration, update your DNS records to reflect your new Linode's IP.
-Once this is done, visitors will start loading your CPanel accounts' services from your Linode.
+Once this is done, site visitors will start loading your CPanel accounts' services from your new Linode.

 {{< content "use-linode-name-servers" >}}

 ## Update WHM Hostname

 After your DNS changes have propagated, update WHM's hostname to be your domain.
 In the menu on the left side of the WHM dashboard, navigate to the **Networking Setup** section and choose the **Change Hostname** option.
-Enter the new hostname in form that appears and click the **Change** button:
+Enter the new hostname in the form that appears and click the **Change** button:

 ![CPanel Change Hostname page](whm-change-hostname.png "CPanel Change Hostname page.")

 ## Transfer CPanel License

-If you previously purchased your license directly from CPanel, [update your license](https://documentation.cpanel.net/display/MAN/Transfer+a+license) to feature your new Linode's IP address.
+If you purchased your license directly from CPanel, [update your license](https://documentation.cpanel.net/display/MAN/Transfer+a+license) to feature your new Linode's IP address.
 If you purchased your license through your previous host, then you will need to purchase a new license from CPanel for your Linode deployment.
-As an alternative to purchasing from CPanel, a free CPanel subscription is included for each of your Linodes if you are a Linode Managed subscriber.
+As an alternative to purchasing from CPanel, a free CPanel subscription is included for each of your Linodes if you are a [Linode Managed](https://www.linode.com/managed) subscriber.